Get Involved Guide

 Citizens, below are links to resources compiled by ExpressYourselfBlog.com that can support you in taking civic action on trending Social and Political issues, general policies, and civic processes that impact you.
-The list will be updated routinely, and will be derived from a diverse array of resources.
+The list will be updated routinely and will be derived from a diverse array of resources.
 We welcome any links you may have found to be helpful in taking action on issues that matter to you.
-Note: ExpressYourselfBlog.com has no affiliation with any of the organizations identified in list.
+Note: ExpressYourselfBlog.com has no affiliation with any of the organizations identified in the list offered.
 Informational only.

 ExpressYourselfBlog’s ‘Now Get Involved’ post-ExpressYourselfBlog’s original series of ‘Rulemaking’ regulatory post, identified by Creator, and extracted from the Regulations.gov website for citizen’s review and comment on the federal decision-making process.
 In addition, offer a post on social and political events, such as peaceful protest, petitions, or legislative changes for additional opportunities to #NowGetInvolved.

 Take The Challenge: Get involved, take Expressyourselfblog.com’s ‘Voter Registration Challenge’.
 Encourage two friends, family members, or fellow citizens to ‘Register to Vote’ then vote all elections.
 Post your civic deeds on our social media sites with any of the following ‘Hashtags’ #VoterRegistrationChallenge #Register2ToVote #VoteAllElections #NowGetInvolved.

 RESPONSE TO GUN VIOLENCE IN AMERICA, CREATED JUNE 12, 2016